timeplus-io/docs/docs/jdbc.md

 ## JDBC over HTTP {#http}

 ### Use Case {#usecase}
-This JDBC driver is designed for running batch queries and you can integate it with DBeaver and other tools.
+This JDBC driver is designed for running batch queries and you can integrate it with DBeaver and other tools.

 This library is available on maven central repository: